-Trump invites Buhari to Washington — Nigeria Today
+Trump Invites Buhari to Washington — Nigeria Today

-Nigerian President Muhammadu Buhari will be the guest of US President Donald Trump on 30 April in Washington, the White House announced on Sunday.
+President Muhammadu Buhari will be the guest of United States President Donald Trump, on April 30, in Washington DC, the White House announced, on Sunday.

-According to the statement, Trump will discuss issues such as promoting economic growth and fighting terrorism with Buhari.
+According to the statement, President Trump would discuss issues such as promoting economic growth and fighting terrorism with Buhari.

 “The relationship of the United States with Nigeria is deep and strong, and Nigeria’s economic growth, security, and leadership in Africa will advance our mutual prosperity,” the statement said.